blackbaud/barkbaud/README.md

 - Run `npm install`.  **npm** is the package manager for **nodejs**.  `npm install` installs all modules that are listed within the **package.json** file and their dependencies into the local **node_modules** directory.
 - Optional.
 Run `bower install`.  **bower** helps manage UI dependencies.
 Our front-end is stored and built in the [barkbaud-ui repo](https://github.com/blackbaud/barkbaud-ui).
 Using `bower install`, we pull down the ui components from the barkbaud-ui repo into this project's **bower_components** folder.
 - Optional.
 Run `npm build`.
 This copies the ui build components from the **bower_components** folder to the **ui** folder.
 - For OSX or Linux run `source .env` to load all the environment variables from the **.env** file into your node app.

-**Windows Users** Loading environment variables for NodeJS is not as straightforward as OSX/Linux.
-In a Windows environment, you can't use the `source` command to load the environment variables from the environment file.
-Within the Command Prompt, use the  `SET` command  to individually set each environment variable and value.
-See **Windows example** below.
-Changes made with `SET` will remain only for the duration of the current Windows Command Prompt session.
+Windows user should run the `env.bat` batch file to load the environment variables.
 - Run `node index.js` to start the application.
 - Open your browser to [https://localhost:5000](https://localhost:5000).

 ### OSX/Linux example: